craftercms/docs/source/developers/developer-workflow/implementation-devops-workflow.rst

 Push work up to remote
 ^^^^^^^^^^^^^^^^^^^^^^
-Once you have completed your work locally you will want to push it up to the Remote Code Repository (or your fork of it.)
+Once you have completed your work locally you will want to push it up to the Remote Code Repository (or your fork of it).
 Committing as you work locally is great.
 It gives you a version history on your machine but ideally you want your work saved elsewhere each day as well.

 Ideally you are working in your own personal fork of the Remote Code Repository.
 If you are, you can push code to it at any time without fear of impacting anyone else.
 If you are working directly against the feature branch and pushing code up to the Remote Code Repository directly make sure your updates don’t break things for the rest of your team.